qwell/happy-ts/README.md

 ## Contributing

-If you'd like to contribute, pull request are highly appreciated.
+If you'd like to contribute, pull requests and issues are always appreciated.

 ## License